 This sets the scene for a complication between the two characters, not least when one suddenly needs the other.
-But what makes the film interesting is that by turns it makes both men dislikeable in different ways.
-You'd expect a film of this ilk to paint the businessman as bad, the family man as good, but Changing Lanes finds both of them willing to show their darker side to the other.
+But what makes the movie interesting is that by turns it makes both men dislikeable in different ways.
+You’d expect a movie of this ilk to paint the businessman as bad, the family man as good, but Changing Lanes finds both of them willing to show their darker side to the other.

 It makes for a fascinating clash, one that tames by the very end, but is compelling, particularly in the second act.
 And do you know what?
 Affleck is really good here, holding his own against Jackson, with the pair of them together really helping the piece come to life.